 “Standing Up for Christ in Our World”

-Beginning on July 22, we step into a new series, studying the Apostle Peter’s first letter.
+This year, we are studying the Apostle Peter’s first letter.
 His audience—believers who have been living in Asia Minor or present day Turkey.
 What Peter lists in the opening verses are not cities but regions all under the control of Rome.
 These believers are undergoing great suffering and persecution for the name of Jesus.

 In this wonderful letter, Peter encourages and reminds them of what is theirs in Christ.
 He tells them about the value of suffering, why they are suffering for their faith.
 In chapter 4, verse 16, he wrote, “However, if you suffer as a Christian, do not be ashamed, but praise God that you bear that name.”
 And that’s how we need to live in our society today.